GuelorEmanuel/Team-Tech-Support/D4/cupid/readme.txt

 Overview:

-The Carleton University Project Partner Identifier(cuPID) is designed to help professors to match students
+The Carleton University Project Partner Identifier(cuPID) is designed to help professors to match students for group projects.

 How to use:

 Installation:

 1. Download program .tar file, untar.
-2. Open QT-> Open File or Project... and set path to the folder with project.
+2. Open QT Creator and open the cuPID.pro project.
 3. Build project.
 4. Copy mydb.sqlite into the build directory.
 5. Run binary in the build directory.

 Usage:
 1. At the start of the program user sees the login window.
 There is two choices:
     1.1 Login using existing profile.
-Right now the program contains 4 admin accounts and 95 students.
+Right now the program contains several admin accounts and over 30 students.
 Here you can see some login examples, that can be used to log into the system.

-	1.1.1 Admin: bountytheef
+    1.2 List of Users

+    Admins:

+        jeanlucpicard
+        samthegreat
+        sarek
+        jameskirk
+        guinan
+        tommulcair
+        admin

-	1.1.2 Student: darthvader, lukevader, hansolo
+	Student:

-    1.2 Create New Account
+        darthbieber
+        wesleycrusher
+        geordilaforge
+        data
+        beverleycrusher
+        worf
+        deannatroi
+        reginaldbarclay
+        rolaren
+        willriker
+        roxannetroi
+        spock
+        benjaminsisko
+        kathrynjaneway
+        summerglau
+        tashayar
+        julianbashir
+        milesobrien
+        keikoobrien
+        thedoctor
+        thetwelfthdoctor
+        tuvok
+        jakesisko
+        sevenofnine
+        hugh
+        palpatine
+        taylorswift
+        uhura
+        borgqueen
+        captaincrunch
+        landocalrissian

 1.2 Create New Account